How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 Re-apply the acetone and repeat the process until the glue is cleaned away.

-Step 4: Wipe the Surface and Dry
+Step 4: Final Surface Cleanup

 How to Remove Glue from Concrete Flooring